 If the ability to pay your mortgage for the foreseeable future is questionable, and you don’t expect to be able to get your income up to prior levels or at least generate some income to stay in the home with restated loan terms, then looking for a good exit strategy to sell your home and use the equity to start over and re-group make sense.

 If your home can sell prior to the foreclosure action leading to you losing the home, you should.
 Listing your home with a real estate agent and selling it quickly is an optimal solution.
 The problem can be that if the home needs work, and/or you are relying on a buyer to close your sale before a particular timeframe…there is risk.
 What if the buyer doesn’t buy in time?
 Their loan falls through, the inspection goes poorly and the buyer terminates?
 These are risks that can lead to foreclosure even when the house is “under contract.”

 Another main-stream option is to sell the home “direct” to a professional home buyer company like Resideum.
 These types of companies usually buy homes as-is and close quickly with cash or private money financing.
-They typically don’t offer full retail value but often by avoiding costly repairs that you can’t do, real estate commissions you don’t have to pay, and the certainty of a sale on your timeline, they are a very viable option.
+They typically don’t offer full retail value, but they do offer a way that you can sell your house very quickly without making costly repairs, without paying real estate commissions, and with the certainty of a sale on your timeline.
+For someone trying to avoid a foreclosure in Atlanta, a professional homebuyer like this is a very viable option.

 Sell to a Friend and Rent Back